At Saxilby Church of England Primary School we believe that all our children have an equal entitlement, and should have an equal opportunity to:

 - Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
-Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time
+Limited funding and resources means that not all children that meet pupil premium criteria will be in receipt of pupil premium interventions at any one time

 - We ensure we involve parents as a central part of the process through our Record of Achievement Plans and consultation meetings to ensure the needs of the whole child are considered and included in all our work.

 - The range of provision the Governors may consider making for this group could include:

 - flexible class sizes and groupings thus improving opportunities for effective AfL and accelerating progress

 - Providing small group work with an experienced teacher /TA focused on overcoming gaps in learning